The Open Reel

 Also, The Open Reel was the associate producer of short film “Xavier” by Ricky Mastro (selected at about 100 festivals and sold to several countries), and the executive producer of the Italian/Brazil/US title “Just Past Noon on a Tuesday” by Travis Mathews.

-The Open Reel is currently co-producing the first feature film directed by Ricky Mastro, “7 minutes”, that was already selected to be part of Sofia Meetings (Work in Progress) during Sofia International Film Festival this year.
+The Open Reel has also co-produced the first feature film directed by Ricky Mastro, “7 minutes”, that was already selected to be part of Sofia Meetings (Work in Progress) during Sofia International Film Festival this year.